sai-starknet/sai-cairo-core/README.md

 - Off chain indexer and database
 - Deployment system

+For the most part these bits can be used independently.

 ### Core cairo library

 The core cairo library consists of serval parts: